astro-tools/diskEvolution/README.md

 # Introduction

-This is a project to port a disk evolution simulation to java.
+This is a project to port a proto-stellar disk evolution simulation to Java.

 A team of undergraduate researchers at Arizona State University is working with Prof. Shumway in Physics and